panoptic-labs/docs/docs/subgraph/schema.md

 <td valign="top"><a href="#id">ID</a>!</td>
 <td>

- Sender (e.g. user address) + '#' + tokenId, to distinguish NFPM positions from PanopticPool positions
+ For open positions, IDs will have the structure: 'Sender address' + '#' + 'tokenId'.
+The sender is to distinguish NFPM/SFPM positions from PanopticPool positions.
+For closed and force exercised positions, the structure will be 'Sender address' + '#' + 'tokenId' + '#' + 'txn hash of close event + '#' + log index of close event'.
+For liquidated positions, the ID will be the same as for other closed positions but with an additional counter for the index of the liquidated position.

 </td>
 </tr>